Preliminary Agenda

 Addressing the Gap: Middle Income, Workforce, and Attainable Housing

+Traditional affordable housing addresses low-income needs, but there is a wide swath of people who don’t qualify for government subsidized housing yet also can’t afford market rate housing.
 This “lowercase a” affordable housing – call it attainable, workforce, middle income, missing middle, lower-price entry-level, or naturally occurring affordable housing – is particularly attractive to investors and developers because it serves a huge population of renters and would-be homebuyers.
-There’s tremendous opportunity and little competition, without all the challenges of government subsidized housing or limits on returns.
+During this session, we will discuss how we are meeting the needs of the middle.

 Financing Affordable Housing and Attracting Investor Capital